richard-muvirimi/wp-plugin-force-reinstall/readme.md

 ## Description

-Ever had an update break in the middle or simply not sure if your plugins are still intact after malware removal or maybe just something else?
+The Force Reinstall plugin is a useful tool for when you need to reinstall a plugin or theme on your WordPress site.
+Whether you've experienced a broken update, suspect your plugins may have been affected by malware, or simply need to reset changes you've made to a plugin, this plugin can help.

-Then you have come across the correct plugin, just click `Force Reinstall` and plugin will set the plugin or theme as needing an update thus forcing WordPress to update the plugin or theme.

-This is only temporarily set and is reset when you visit the updates page or update a single plugin/theme so you don't have to worry about any plugin or theme files being manipulated
+With just one click, Force Reinstall sets the plugin or theme as needing an update, which forces WordPress to reinstall the plugin or theme.
+This is only a temporary setting and will be reset when you visit the updates page or update a single plugin or theme.
+You don't have to worry about any plugin or theme files being manipulated.

+Give the Force Reinstall plugin a try and enjoy the peace of mind that comes with knowing your plugins and themes are intact and up to date.

+This plugin also includes non-intrusive ads (shown only in the backend) that help support the ongoing development and maintenance of the plugin.
+Please see our privacy policy for information on data collection.

 ## Installation

 ### Automatic installation

-Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
-To do an automatic install of Force Reinstall, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+The easiest way to install Force Reinstall is through the automatic installation option.
+To do this, simply log in to your WordPress dashboard, navigate to the Plugins menu, and click on "Add New."

-In the search field type “Force Reinstall”, then click “Search Plugins.”
-Once you’ve found us, you can view details about it such as the point release, rating, and description.
-Most importantly of course, you can install it by!
-Clicking “Install Now,” and WordPress will take it from there.
+In the search field, type "Force Reinstall," and click on "Search Plugins."
+Once you find our plugin, you can view details such as the rating, description, and the current version.
+To install the plugin, click on "Install Now," and let WordPress handle the file transfer for you.

 ### Manual installation

-1. Upload `force-reinstall.php` to the `/wp-content/plugins/` directory
+1. Download the plugin zip file from the source (such as the WordPress plugin repository).
+2. Log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+3. Click the “Upload Plugin” button at the top of the page.
+4. Choose the plugin zip file you downloaded and click “Install Now.”
+5. Once the installation is complete, click the “Activate Plugin” button.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+6. You can now access the plugin through “Force Reinstall” option in the admin menu.

 ## Frequently Asked Questions

-#### What it if i change my mind?

-Simple, Wordpress will refresh plugin and theme versions when you visit the updates page or update at least one.
+#### What if I need to reset changes made to a plugin or theme?

+- You can simply use the Force Reinstall option to revert any changes made to the plugin or theme back to its original state.

-#### Why do some plugins/themes not have a reinstall option?
+#### Why do some plugins or themes not have the Force Reinstall option?

-Most probably they do not have a download link and where probably manually installed and ending up having a different link than what is available from WordPress.org
+- This is likely because the plugin or theme was not installed from WordPress.org and therefore does not have a download link available.

-#### Will my data be affected?
+#### Will my data be affected when I use the Force Reinstall option?

-No. This will just effectively force WordPress to replace plugin or theme files only, nothing else.
+- No, your data will not be affected.
+The Force Reinstall option only replaces the plugin or theme files and does not modify any data or settings associated with the plugin or theme.

 ## Changelog

+**_ 1.1.0 _**

+- Set minimum supported version to 7.3.
+- Allow opting in to usage analytics collection.

 **_1.0.2_ - _1.0.6_**